-Restricted data channels do not allow the transmission of occurrences of more than seven contiguous zero bits.
+Restricted data channels do not allow the transmission of restricted data channel occurrences of more than seven contiguous zero bits.
 See also unrestricted data channel.

 Circuit pack added to the power supply that generates a ring generator high-voltage, 20-30 Hz signal to ring a telephone.